 Conway, Sir William Martin.
 The van Eycks and Their Followers.
 New York: AMS Press, 1979.

 Conway, Slade Professor at Cambridge between 1901 and 1904, introduced a discussion of Jan and Hubert’s courtly milieu into an anecdotal account of their work originally published in 1921.
 He saw their art as part of a larger development and recognized the absorption of symbols into their natural view of the world.

-Friedländer, Max J. Early Netherlandish Painting.
-Vol. 1, The van Eycks, Petrus Christus.
+Friedländer, Max J. Early Netherlandish Painting, Vol. 1, The van Eycks, Petrus Christus.
 Translated by Heinz Norden.
-Leyden, The Netherlands: A. W. Sijthoff, 1967.
+Leiden, The Netherlands: A. W. Sijthoff, 1967.

 Original volume set published in German between 1924 and 1937 as Die altniederländische Malerei.
 In the first volume of the series, the author reviews theories distinguishing Jan from Hubert, concluding that Jan began as a miniaturist before developing his new conception of the world in the Ghent Altarpiece.
 Preface by Erwin Panofsky.
 Comments and notes by Nicole Veronee-Verhaegen.